 But by far my favorite Asana feature is custom templates - you take any repeatable process (eg. employee onboarding, launches, product development, interviews) and make it a template you can re-use with one click.
 You can even have the tasks automatically assigned so you don’t have to chase people down each time.

-For Launches at Asana, the PM just creates a new “Launch” and marketing, UO, data science, etc. are automatically notified and get the tasks to do their part for the launch.
+For Service Launches at Asana, the PM just creates a new “Launch” based on marketing, UO, data science, etc. Teams are automatically notified and get the tasks to do their part for the launch.
 We can scale the # of people involved without increasing PM work!

 How much validation do you look for from your A/B tests before you feel satisfied that you've confirmed your hypothesis or failed fast?

 Such a good question.

 #1 - Be realistic about how much data you have.
 If it’s not enough to detect small changes, it’s better to rely on quantitative methods like UXR.

 #2 For “If X then Y”, I look to make sure that I actually moved X enough.
 If I moved it enough and Y didn’t improve, then that’s enough validation.